 - Tests should be fully independent without requiring tests to be run in a specific order.

-A good naming convention: the test’s unit of work and initial condition, such as:
+A good naming convention uses the test’s unit of work and initial condition:

 Dependencies should be mocked or stubbed to make tests run faster.